parvapar1kh/Raspberry-Pi-VPN-Project-/README.md

 ---

-## Outcome
+## Outcome/Purpose

-This project successfully resulted in a lightweight, fully functional VPN server deployed on a Raspberry Pi.
-It provided practical experience with networking, Linux administration, and secure communication fundamentals.
-The final setup supports secure remote access, encrypted traffic routing, and can be reused or expanded for homelab environments and travel privacy needs.
+This project led to a fully working VPN server built on a Raspberry Pi, using WireGuard for secure and private connections.
+Setting it up gave me hands-on experience with networking basics, Linux commands, and system configuration.
+The VPN is lightweight, runs reliably, and allows for secure remote access to my home network --- whether for personal use, testing, or just browsing privately on public Wi-Fi.
+I wanted something that was both practical and a good learning tool, and this setup delivered.
+It’s especially useful when traveling, since I can route traffic through my home network and avoid restrictions or tracking.
+On top of that, working through this lab helped me better understand key topics like firewalls, NAT, DNS, and VPN tunneling.
+It’s a solid project for anyone building a cybersecurity portfolio or wanting to get real experience setting up secure infrastructure on a budget.